 \section{Abstract}

-Consistency regularization has been widely studied in recent semi-supervised semantic segmentation methods.
-Remarkable performance has been achieved, benefiting from image, feature, and network perturbations.
-To make full use of these perturbations, in this work, we propose a new consistency regularization framework called mutual knowledge distillation (MKD).
-We innovatively introduce two auxiliary mean-teacher models based on the consistency regularization method.
-More specifically, we use the pseudo label generated by one mean teacher to supervise the other student network to achieve a mutual knowledge distillation between two branches.
-In addition to using image-level strong and weak augmentation, we also employ feature augmentation considering implicit semantic distributions to add further perturbations to the students.
-The proposed framework significantly increases the diversity of the training samples.
-Extensive experiments on public benchmarks show that our framework outperforms previous state-of-the-art(SOTA) methods under various semi-supervised settings.
-Code is available at: \url{https://github.com/jianlong-yuan/semi-mmseg}
+Consistency regularization has been widely studied in recent semi-supervised semantic segmentation methods, and promising performance has been achieved.
+In this work, we propose a new consistency regularization framework, termed mutual knowledge distillation (MKD), combined with data and feature augmentation.
+We introduce two auxiliary mean-teacher models based on consistency regularization.
+More specifically, we use the pseudo-labels generated by a mean teacher to supervise the student network to achieve a mutual knowledge distillation between the two branches.
+In addition to using image-level strong and weak augmentation, we also discuss feature augmentation.
+This involves considering various sources of knowledge to distill the student network.
+Thus, we can significantly increase the diversity of the training samples.
+Experiments on public benchmarks show that our framework outperforms previous state-of-the-art (SOTA) methods under various semi-supervised settings.
+Code is available at \href{https://github.com/jianlong-yuan/semi-mmseg}{semi-mmseg}.